data2health/architecting_attribution/README.md

   - Community implementation requirements are documented
   - First implementation partners are identified and processes planned
 - Local guide to support attribution in CTS at the hub level
-  - Best practices for attribution and use of attribution are documented in the Reusable Data Guidebook (-
+  - Best practices for attribution and use of attribution are documented in the Reusable Data Guidebook
-- A large knowledge base of contribution / attribution data available for use by CTSA hubs
+- An increased knowledge base of contribution / attribution data available
   - Strategy to incorporate research resource types into attribution work
   - Annotation file format defined and implemented